Pereira, Colombia: Catedral Nuestra Señora de la Pobreza: It is a work of art and religious heritage, has a complex structure of twelve thousand pieces of wood that hold the dome worthy of knowing and being photographed.Transportation

-Air
+Airport

 Pereira's airport is the Matecaña International Airport.
 It was built between 1944 and 1946 and opened in August 1947.
 It operates both nationally and internationally.
 It is currently undergoing an expansion which will include a new control tower, a longer runway, new access roads, and new destinations such as New York, which will make Matecaña International Airport one of the most important in the country.
 In 2016, the airport launched the tendering process for the construction of the new terminal building.
 Both runway expansions and the new control tower were completed.
 With the city zoo moving out of Matecaña to the new Biopark Ukumari, these lands have been given to the airport to use for expansion of its access roads and an office and hotel complex.

 Road

 Pereira is at the center of the transport hub for Caldas, Risaralda, and Quindio.
 Autopista del Café are the highways which connect Armenia, Manizales, Pereira and Cartago.
 Other main urban highways include 30 August Avenue, Circunvalar Avenue, The Americas Avenue, Railway Avenue, Belalcazár Avenue, River Avenue, and Sixth, Seventh and Eighth Streets.
 Pereira's street system is aligned on a grid, with numbers for carreras going up from the River Otun, and street numbers going up from the neighbourhood of Alfonso Lopez.
 Beyond Alfonso Lopez, the streets become affixed with a letter E to denote East; for example, the Kennedy neighbourhood is completely composed of streets like Street 7E, Street 10E and so on.